• April 15, 2021

 Checklist for What to Do When a Loved One Passes

-When a loved one passes away, the following days can feel surreal.
-While you grapple with the emotions a loss brings, there are also legal and personal matters to tend to, such as closing a bank account or planning a funeral service.
+The days that follow a loved one’s passing can feel surreal.
+While you struggle with the emotions the loss brings, there are also legal and personal matters to tend to, such as closing the deceased person's bank account and planning a funeral service.

 If your loved one passes away in a hospital, nursing home, or other medical facility, the staff will produce a declaration of death, which is necessary to secure a death certificate.

 If your loved one passes away at home, you will need to contact 911.
-They will be transported to an emergency room where medical personal can pronounce them deceased.
+They will be transported to an emergency room where medical personnel can pronounce them deceased.

 The exception is if your loved one received in-home hospice care, in which case the hospice nurse can make the declaration.